Fios-Quest/YouTube-Scripts/src/iriss/011-common-traits-part-1.md

 Importantly, when implementing both `Partial Ord` _and_ `Ord`, the result of `partial comp` _must_ match `comp`, though the compiler has no way of confirming this for you.

-The easiest way to handle this is you need to manually implement `Partial Ord` is to simply call `comp` and wrap it in an `Option`.
+The easiest way to handle this is you need to manually implement `partial comp` by simply calling `comp` and wrap the result in an `Option`.

 🦀 Let's update our Rectangle

-Unlike `Partial EQ`, neither `Partial Ord` nor `Ord` are generic, they can only be implemented where both the left hand side and the right hand side are the same type.
+Unlike `Partial EQ`, neither `Partial Ord` nor `Ord` are generic, they can only be implemented where both the left and right hand side are the same type.

 ### Clone (and Copy)